 Almond Milk Cocoa Nib Ice Cream

-In a heavy bottom saucepan, make a paste with a dash of the milk and corn flour.
-Add the rest of the milk, cocoa nibs, salt, agave and vanilla and stir on a medium heat until slightly thickened.
-Once it starts bubbling, remove from the heat and pour into a clean bowl.
-Let cool completely, cover and then refrigerate until completely chilled.
-Freeze the mixture according to instructions on ice cream maker, or, for a less stressful experience, place bowl of ice cream in freezer and stir ever 20 minutes until thick and gloopy (in a good way).
+- In a large heavy bottomed saucepan, make a paste with a dash of the milk and cornflour.
+Add the rest of the milk, cocoa nibs, salt, vanilla and agave syrup and stir on a medium heat until slightly thickened.
+Once it starts bubbling, remove from the heat and pour into a large, clean freezer-safe bowl.
+Let it cool, then cover and refrigerate until completely chilled.
+Use an ice cream maker to churn into ice cream or place the bowl of custard in the freezer and stir every 20 minutes for 3 hours until thick and smooth.
+Serve with caramel sauce.

 Love Em xx